bryancole/raypier_optics/doc/source/creating_new_optics.rst

 Creating a new Face
 -------------------

-Subclasses of raypier.ctracer.Face perform the mechanics of the ray-tracing operation.
+Subclasses of raypier.core.ctracer.Face perform the mechanics of the ray-tracing operation.
 Most existing subclasses are defined in cfaces.pyx.
 To define a new face object, two "C" methods need to be defined: